enaix/tg-remote-ssh/README.md

 ### Web server

-Edit the `tools/lo-ssh/start-lo` file and change the 8888 port to your desired local port
+Edit the `tools/lo-ssh/start-lo` file and change the 8888 port to your desired local port.
+Don't forget to execute the `start-lo` script manually in order to add localhost.run to known_hosts.

 ### Ngrok